Skip to content

 What is unconscious bias?

-Unconscious bias is when someone is prejudiced towards a certain thing, person, or group.
-According to Dushaw Hawkett, there are 3 characteristics that differentiate unconscious bias from other types of prejudices.
+Unconscious bias occurs when someone is prejudiced toward a certain thing, person, or group.
+According to Dushaw Hockett, three characteristics differentiate unconscious bias from other types of prejudice.

 1. Unconscious biases operate at the subconscious level.
-In other words, we are unaware of them and cannot access them through introspection.
+In other words, we’re unaware of them and can’t access them through introspection.

 3. Unconscious biases are mental shortcuts triggered through rapid mental associations we make between people and objects.